 PPPL follows the institutional Integrated Safety Management Plan (ISM) that has been approved by DOE.
-The NCSX Project intends to follow that ISM and to adopt this plan as its own for the conduct of NCSX work performed at PPPL.
-ORNL and subcontractors/vendors are responsible for safety at their respective sites.
+The NCSX Project intends to follow that ISM and to adopt this plan as its own for the conduct of NCSX work performed at PPPL which includes the portion of design work performed at ORNL in support of construction activities at PPPL...
+However, ORNL and subcontractors/vendors are responsible for on-site safety at their respective sites.